Premium Balkans in Depth

 Day 20

-Coltesti VillageDepart Sibiu and head to Alba Lulia, one of the oldest cities in Romania.
-It is home to an 18th-century citadel with a history that dates back to Roman times.
+Coltesti VillageDepart Sibiu and head to Alba Lulia – one of the oldest cities in Romania.
+It is home to an 18th-century citadel with a history that dates to Roman times.
 Shaped like a seven-point star, the fortress features a collection of ornate gates and vantage points, as well as numerous museums and cafes.
 Wander the cobbled streets with an expert guide to hear more about what went on within these ancient walls over the last two millennia.
-Next, take a drive into the Trasc?u Mountains to reach Coltesti and check in to Szekler Mansion, your exclusive feature stay.
-Freshen up in your room – decked out with local textiles and hand-painted decorative furniture – before enjoying a traditional dinner, which could feature hearty bowls of borsch or goulash, locally-made cheese and sarmale (smoky, meat-filled cabbage rolls).
+Next, drive to the Trascau Mountains to reach Coltesti and check in to Szekler Mansion – your exclusive Feature Stay.
+This evening, sit down for a traditional meal which might feature hearty bowls of borsch or goulash, locally made cheese and sarmale (smoky, meat-filled cabbage rolls).

 Meals: Breakfast Dinner -